 Lisa Goldman had no risk factors for lung cancer before her diagnosis.
 She blogs in part to dispel some of the myths and common perceptions about the condition.
 Her story helps increase awareness and hopefully helps more people get early diagnosis and treatment.

 A lung cancer diagnosis can be daunting.
 You may want to learn about the treatments you may be undergoing or coping strategies.
 The below forums allow you to find other people with early stage lung cancer.

 The Global Resource for Advancing Cancer Education (GRACE) provides a wealth of educational information on lung cancer.
 They provide a searchable database by phase of cancer journey, including just diagnosed.
 Treatment information covers both non-small cell lung cancer and small-cell lung cancer at all stages, including the early stages.
 GRACE also hosts forums for people living with lung cancer.

 MyLifeLine is a large network of people living with cancer.
 The site offers a series of discussion boards where people can find a group to share experiences.
 One LifeLine discussion board is “Living With Lung Cancer,” open to anyone with a diagnosis, including people with early stage non-small cell lung cancer and small-cell lung cancer.

 LUNGevity is dedicated to funding scientific research into lung cancer.
 The organization supports an active online forum for people living with non-small cell lung cancer (NSCLC above), including people with early stage disease.
 There are subforums specific to lung cancer mutations like ALK+, EGFR, KRAS, RET, and ROS1.

-According to the American Cancer Society, lung cancer is diagnosed in more than a quarter of a million people in the United States every year.
-But everyone’s experience is different.
+According to the American Cancer Society, lung cancer is diagnosed in more than a

 People may have small-cell lung cancer or non-small cell lung cancer, and therefore different treatments.
 There are also subcategories of non-small cell lung cancer.
 These are: